 What are the Effects of Bullying?

 As we are starting to see more and more these days, the effects of bullying are far reaching and can end in extremely tragic circumstances.
-Please read right through this website for ideas and strategies for the different types of bullying and dealing with bullies however you can also use the Busy Parents Bullying Guide to put a stop to this awful problem right now!
+Please read right through this website for ideas and strategies for the different types of bullying and dealing with bullies however you can also use the Anti Bully System to put a stop to this awful problem right now!

 In schools that have bullying problems or issues, the whole school can suffer as a result of the effects of bullying such as students (even those who are not being victimized) feeling intimidated and tense in their surroundings and learning environment.
 Just because they themselves are not being bullied, just being around that sort of climate is distressing enough and leads to poor engagement and consequently a reduced capacity to learn.
 It is hardly surprising to see students struggling with their schoolwork if they do not feel safe and at ease within the boundaries of their school.